HBalable/atd-apprentice-module-summaries/md/unit_7_software_design.md

 Version Control
 --------------

 The development of software is never a linear process.
-Often initial decisions on how a tool should work, or what a UI should look like are superceded either feedback from testers or clients, or by unforseen technical limitations or capabilities.
-So code is constantly being modified, removed and overwritten.
+Often initial decisions on how a tool should work, or what a UI should look like are superceded either feedback from testers or clients, or by unforeseen technical limitations or capabilities.
+Code is constantly being modified, removed, and overwritten.
 This is one reason why tracking development work is critical.
 It is very cheap to backup old versions of scripts and libraries as are just text files, yet the cost of the time of the developer can be very expensive.

 There are a wide variety of solutions available to manage development and version but I will cover two that are commonly used.

 ### Package-Management Systems

 Package management systems are often used for building and deploying tools and scripts.
-These are often centralized systems which stores information about builds of software.
-Examples of what this information might include are the creator of the build, the time it was built, the compiled build files and information about any dependancies of the software.
+These are often centralized systems which store information about builds of software.
+Examples of what this information might include are the creator of the build, the time it was built, the compiled build files and information about any dependencies of the software.

 ### Git